Summary of Significant Accounting Policies

 Use of Estimates

-The preparation of condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts of assets and liabilities at the date of the condensed consolidated financial statements and the amounts of revenue and expenses reported during the period.
+The preparation of condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts of assets and liabilities at the balance sheet date and the amounts of revenue and expenses reported during the period.
 We evaluate estimates based on historical and anticipated results, trends, and various other assumptions.
-Such estimates include, but are not limited to, revenue recognition, estimated expected benefit period for deferred contract acquisition costs, allowance for doubtful accounts, fair value of financial assets and liabilities including accounting and fair value of derivatives, fair value of acquired assets and assumed liabilities, useful lives of long-lived assets, capitalized software development costs, carrying value of operating lease right-of-use (“ROU”) assets, incremental borrowing rates for operating leases, amount of stock-based compensation expense including determination of fair value of common stock prior to the IPO, timing and amount of contingencies, and valuation allowance for deferred income taxes.
+Such estimates include, but are not limited to, revenue recognition, estimated expected benefit period for deferred contract acquisition costs, allowance for doubtful accounts, fair value of financial assets, fair value of acquired assets and assumed liabilities, useful lives of long-lived assets, capitalized software development costs, carrying value of operating lease right-of-use (“ROU”) assets, incremental borrowing rates for operating leases, amount of stock-based compensation expense including determination of fair value of common stock prior to our initial public offering ("IPO"), timing and amount of contingencies, and valuation allowance for deferred income taxes.
 Actual results could differ from these estimates and assumptions.

 The functional currency of our non-U.S. subsidiaries is the local currency.
 Asset and liability balances denominated in non-U.S. dollar currencies are translated into U.S. dollars using period-end exchange rates, while revenue and expenses are translated using the average monthly exchange rates.
-Differences are included in stockholders’ equity (deficit) as a component of accumulated other comprehensive income (loss).
+Differences are included in stockholders’ equity as a component of accumulated other comprehensive income.
 Financial assets and liabilities denominated in currencies other than the functional currency are recorded at the exchange rate at the time of the transaction and subsequent gains and losses related to changes in the foreign currency are included in other expense, net in the condensed consolidated statements of operations.
-For the three months ended April 30, 2021 and 2020, we recognized transaction losses of $2.9 million and $7.3 million, respectively.
+For the three months ended April 30, 2022 and 2021, we recognized transaction losses of $1.4 million and $2.9 million, respectively.

 Concentration of Risks